 Mallet and chisels

-Giambologna (plaster model of the rape of the Sabine woman).
+Giambologna (clay model of the rape of the Sabine woman).

 Lorenzo Bartolini ( one of the favorite sculptors of the nineteenth-century European aristocratic families).